damithc/process/codingStandards/CodingStandard-Java.md

 boolean shouldAbort = false;
 ```

-Setter methods for boolean variables must have set prefix as in:
+Setter methods for boolean variables must be of the form:

 ```java
 void setFound(boolean isFound);